 Or, try this set of six extra large reusable bags.
 Each bag folds into a tiny attached pouch, and can be hooked onto your keychain or tucked into your purse so you never forget them.

-The problem: You can't believe how many plastic bags accumulate from just one trip to the store for produce.
+2. The problem: You can't believe how many plastic produce bags accumulate from just one trip to the grocery store!

 The solution: Reusable mesh produce bags.

-Not only can these be tucked in your purse, but the mesh allows for airflow, so that you can store your veggies in the bag in the refrigerator.
+Not only can these be tucked into your purse, but the mesh allows for airflow, so that you can store your veggies in the bag in the refrigerator.
 If you prefer organic cotton, try these.
 Or, try these mesh produce bags that come in three different sizes.

-The problem: You want to collect your food scraps to compost, but you don’t want a compost bucket in the kitchen causing odors.
+3. The problem: You want to compost your food scraps, but you don’t want a stinky compost bucket in the kitchen.